percona/tokudb-docs/source/faq.rst

 **How do I back up a system with TokuDB tables?**

-*Enterprise Edition*

-  The Enterprise Edition of TokuDB is capable of performing online backups.
+  TokuDB is capable of performing online backups.
 To perform a backup, execute ``backup to '/path/to/backup';``.
 This will create backup of the server and return when complete.
 The backup can be used by another server using a copy of the binaries on the source server.
 You can view the progress of the backup by executing ``show processlist;``.
-TokuDB enterprise backup produces a copy of your running MySQL server that is consistent at the end time of the backup process.
+TokuDB backup produces a copy of your running MySQL server that is consistent at the end time of the backup process.
 The thread copying files from source to destination can be throttled by setting the ``tokudb_backup_throttle`` server variable.

   The following conditions apply:

-  * Currently, enterprise backup only supports tables using the TokuDB storage engine and the MyISAM tables in the mysql database.
+  * Currently, backup only supports tables using the TokuDB storage engine and the MyISAM tables in the mysql database.
 Full support for InnoDB and MyISAM tables will be added in the future.

-    .. warning:: You must disable InnoDB asynchronous IO if backing up InnoDB tables via our enterprise backup functionality.
+    .. warning:: You must disable InnoDB asynchronous IO if backing up InnoDB tables via our backup functionality.
 The appropriate setting is ``innodb_use_native_aio=0``.

   * Transactional storage engines (TokuDB and InnoDB) will perform recovery on the backup copy of the database when it is first started.